 HOME>WESTERN PA>CONNELLSVILLE COALFIELD>STANDARD

-This coal patch town is Standard, next to the borough of Mt.
-Pleasant, built in 1878 by the A. A. Hutchinson & Brothers Company.
+The coal "patch town" of Standard is next to the borough of Mt.
+Pleasant, and was built in 1878 by the A. A. Hutchinson & Brothers Company.
+There was originally both slope and shaft portals.
 Standard featured one of the largest beehive coke yards in the world.
-There were eventually 905 beehive coke ovens at there.
+There were eventually 905 beehive coke ovens.
 Standard probably held the record for town with the worst air quality, too.
+In 1883 the mine and coke ovens at Standard were purchased by, you guessed it, H.C.
+Frick Coke Co.
+Frick purchased Standard from Hutchinson while they were travelling abroad together.
+Frick opened an additional entry - Shaft No. 2 - and constructed additional houses for employees of that portal.
+These additional houses comprised Standard Shaft.
+Standard became the crown jewel in Frick's coal and coke empire.
+The mine didn't close until 1931.

 Image courtesy Coal and Coke Heritage Center, Penn State Eberly Campus